On composite S-brane solutions with orthogonal intersection rules: Introduction

 Here we deal with a model governed by the action \beq{1.1} S_g=\int d^Dx \sqrt{|g|}\biggl\{R[g]-h_{\alpha\beta}g^{MN}\p_M\varphi^\alpha \p_N\varphi^\beta-\sum_{a\in\tri}\frac{\theta_a}{n_a!} \exp[2\lambda_a(\varphi)](F^a)^2\biggr\} \eeq where $g=g_{MN}(x)dx^M\otimes dx^N$ is a metric, $\varphi=(\varphi^\alpha)\in\R^l$ is a vector of scalar fields, $(h_{\alpha\beta})$ is a constant symmetric non-degenerate $l\times l$ matrix $(l\in \N)$, $\theta_a=\pm1$, $F^a = dA^a = \frac{1}{n_a!} F^a_{M_1 \ldots M_{n_a}} dz^{M_1} \wedge \ldots \wedge dz^{M_{n_a}}$ is a $n_a$-form ($n_a\ge1$), $\lambda_a$ is a 1-form on $\R^l$: $\lambda_a(\varphi)=\lambda_{\alpha a}\varphi^\alpha$, $a\in\tri$, $\alpha=1,\dots,l$.
 In (\ref{1.1}) we denote $|g| = |\det (g_{MN})|$, $(F^a)^2_g = F^a_{M_1 \ldots M_{n_a}} F^a_{N_1 \ldots N_{n_a}} g^{M_1 N_1} \ldots g^{M_{n_a} N_{n_a}}$, $a \in \tri$.
 Here $\tri$ is some finite set.
 For pseudo-Euclidean metric of signature $(-,+, \ldots,+)$ all $\theta_a = 1$.

 The paper is organized as following.
-In Section 2 we overview cosmological-type solutions with composite intersecting $p$-branes from \cite{IMJ,Isbr} obeying to "orthogonal" intersection rules.
-Section 3 is devoted to scalar-vacuum parameterization of $S$-brane solutions that in a certain special case appears in the paper of N. Ohta \cite{Ohta}.
+In Section 2 we overview cosmological-type solutions with composite intersecting $p$-branes from \cite{IMJ,Isbr} obeying to ``orthogonal'' intersection rules.
+Section 3 is devoted to scalar-vacuum parametrization of $S$-brane solutions that in a certain special case appears in \cite{Ohta}.